Popular Now

 Pro Division

 The Pro division includes heavier sled weights and stronger competitive fields.
+It demands a significantly higher base level of both strength and running capacity.

 Doubles Division

+Competitive pairs can break 1h05.
 Recreational teams generally finish between 1h10 and 1h20.

 HYROX Average Time by Age Group: Men vs Women Comparison